-The Campus Safety Department at Alverno College is available 24 hours a day every day of the year to help ensure a safe and secure place to learn, work, attend events, or just to visit.
-The 9 members of our professional staff of Campus Safety Officers work with all students, staff, faculty and visitors to Alverno's 46 plus acres of campus.
-We serve as the first responders for medical events, and violations of federal, state, and local laws or college policies.
-We are also here to assist in accessing both internal and external resources for our community.
-Our department is focused on a whole community approach to Campus Safety.
+The CSD is located on the Milwaukee campus and is available 24 hours a day every day of the year to help ensure a safe and secure place to learn, work, or visit.
+We serve the Milwaukee campus as first responders to all medical incidents, and violations of federal, state, and local laws or college policies.
+We are available to all members of the Community to assist with accessing both internal and external resources at both campuses.
+Our department utilizes a truly whole community approach to safety through community engagement and involvement.